searchVIU/Labs/readme.md

 #### 2. Prediction of Positions for optimized Landingpages
 In this experiment we're predicting the position for the case thta all Landingpage are OnSite optimized for a set of Keywords from SEMRUSH API.
 To run this experiment you need an SEMRush Api Key.
-You can find an explanation of this Experiment in our Blog: https://www.searchviu.com/blog/article
+[You can find an explanation of this Experiment in our Blog] (https://www.searchviu.com/blog/article)